pablitoh/AutomationFrameworkAureumTC/README.md

 ```

 ## PROPERTY FILES & FIXTURES (Test Data):
-All the data is chosen depending on the environment variable passed in cli
+All the data is chosen depending on the environment variable passed in cli.

+If something is setup locally in the test data folder for the environment thaty will gain priority over the global properties of the config.properties file.

+- CLI commands override everything!!!

 ## Docker Instructions: